Everything you do as provider org walks a fine line between privacy and efficiency. And nowhere is the balancing act more difficult than with faxing.

 The future of healthcare document workflows

 So far, we have focused on the reliability and cost-effectiveness of common fax platforms.
 These tools remain necessary in some form.
 But even at its best, a trusted and affordable fax platform alone cannot take faxing into the 21st century.

 In fact, traditional faxing is becoming a liability as privacy standards and performance-based reimbursement reshape healthcare.

 Forward-thinking healthcare orgs realize this.
 And in response, many have adopted OCR and fax automation to eliminate human error at every stage, from initial document routing and classification to secure archival and granular auditing.

 From a day-to-day user’s perspective, the experience is as intuitive as email.
-But unlike email (or fax-to-email services), the Private Fax Cloud builds a granular audit trail at every step a document takes.
+But unlike email (or fax-to-email services), our Private Fax Cloud solution builds a granular audit trail with every step a document takes.